 When to Wear a Gaiter

 Knowing when to wear a neck gaiter requires knowing what it was designed for, as well as what you need it to do.
 At Rayward Apparel, our goal is to protect you from harmful UV rays.
-This means our gaiters are all UPF 50+ for the highest possible sun protection rating.
+This means our gaiters are all UPF-rated for sun protection.
 Therefore, you should wear our gaiters as a sun protection face shield whenever you are outside and your face and/or neck are not already protected by any other means.*

 Should You Wear a Neck Gaiter?

 Worn alone, neck gaiters are great, but they really shine as an accessory complementing the rest of your outdoor apparel.
-For instance, Rayward Apparel’s Sun Bound shirts won’t always protect your face and neck, but when paired with our Del Mar UPF 50+ gaiter, you have UPF 50+ sun protection from your face to your waist.
+For instance, Rayward Apparel’s Sun Bound shirts won’t always protect your face and neck, but when paired with our Del Mar UPF 50+ gaiter, you have UPF sun protection from your face to your waist.
 So should you wear a neck gaiter?
 Absolutely!
-Ours are lightweight, soft, breathable and, most importantly, UPF 50+ for maximum UV protection.
+Ours are lightweight, soft, breathable and, most importantly, UPF-certified for UV protection.

 Shop Rayward Apparel’s sun protection face shields and neck gaiters today and see for yourself why neck gaiters have become one of the most popular outdoor accessories.